 Spin fishing, which uses an angling technique where a spinning lure is used to entice the fish to bite, is perfect for lagoons and fishing.
 It attracts the most popular fish in Cozumel, which is the bonefish.
 This fish tread the waters all year long and are easily baited, making it a favorite catch for novice anglers.

 The lagoons in Cozumel are also calm and protected that even on windy days, fishing is comfortable and enjoyable.
 The depth of the water ranges from ten inches to about three feet deep that you can see almost see where fishes swim.

-You can also catch Snook and Permit, most active during the months of March to August.
-During these months, you can catch a Permit weighing as much as 25 pounds.
-They are available all year round but you have a high chance of catching them during the warm months.
+You can also catch Snook and Permit, most active during March to August.
+During these months, you can find a Permit weighing as much as 25 pounds.
+They are available all year round, but you have a high chance of catching them during the warm months.

 Cozumel spin fishing is a fun-filled activity that can be done by yourself or with the whole family.
 Experience more in Cozumel than just diving in snorkeling; the island offers much more than that.
-Spin fishing in Cozumel is one of the major activities in the island because of its big and healthy lagoons and mangroves teeming with different kinds of fish all year round.
+Spin fishing in Cozumel is one of the significant activities in the island because of its prominent and healthy lagoons and mangroves teeming with different kinds of fish all year round.